Ruud's Commodore Site: Template Home Email

 - PC-Box: a stand alone PC with no video and keyboard and any CBM with an IEEE interface.
 The CBM will then serve as terminal.

-The CBM-II, PC and PC-Box are too different from each other to hope that I can run CBM-DOS out-of-the-box on all three systems.
-One of the main differences is how a PC and a CBM handle files: a PC has to do everything itself and a CBM just asks for a file and gets it from the drive.
-To be able to run MS-DOS on the 720/8088 combination, a big part of the floppy disk is formatted as DOS and can not be used for the CBM.
-And that is something I dislike.
-IMHO CBM-DOS should access the drives in the same way as a CBM does.
-But how?
+The CBM-II, a PC and PC-Box are too different from each other to hope that I can run CBM-DOS out-of-the-box on all three systems.
+One of the main differences is how a PC and a CBM handle files: a PC has to do everything itself and a CBM just asks a drive for a file and then gets it.
+And I don't think that can be tackled by tweaking INT 13h.

 Displaying the directory is another difference.
 MS-DOS' DIR handles all things it self: it loads the various sectors, reads and handles their contents and displays the result.
-In case of a Commodore the drive, which is a small computer on itself, does the major work.
+In case of a Commodore, again the drive does the major work.
 So should I write a DIR program for every system?
 And next, what about formatting a disk?

-The idea is to use the same trick as used by CP/M and MS-DOS: one, and only one file handles all matters that concerns the differences in hardware like BIOS for CP/M and IO.SYS for MS-DOS.
+The idea is now to use the same trick as used by CP/M and MS-DOS: one, and only one file handles all matters that concerns the possible differences in hardware.
 What ever system is mentioned above (or not mentioned yet) and is going to run CBM-DOS, this system dependent file is loaded in some way into memory and executed.

 How to start

-It was obvious that I would develop all needed software on my laptop but I also needed a platform to test it on, a platform that was easy to handle.
-The most easy one to handle is a virtual platform.
+It was obvious that I want to develop all needed software on my laptop first.
+But I also needed a platform to test the results on, a platform that is easy to handle.
+The most easy solution is to use a virtual platform.
 The CBM-II has been virtualized but not its 8088 card.
-The PC-Box itself is just a PC but it has to combined with a virtual Commodore and I have no idea how that can be done.
+The PC-Box itself is just a PC but it has to be combined with a virtual Commodore and I have no idea how that can be done.
 But there are several PC emulators and I just had to pick the right one.

 I chose for PCE - PC Emulator.
-This emulator only supports the 8086 but it has a majot advantage on several other, more well known emulators: it doesn't waist any time to start up the BIOS.
-All other BIOSes emulate a PC from the moment you power it on and this means you will see the BIOS doing its things like counting the amount of RAM inside the system.
+This emulator only supports the 8086 but it has one major advantage on several other, more well known emulators: it doesn't waist any time to start up the BIOS.
+All other BIOSes emulate a PC from the moment you power it up and this means you will see the BIOS doing its things like counting the amount of RAM inside the system.
 PCE doesn't do this and within seconds it starts to boot and run the OS I wrote.

 The File System in general